sbnc-eu/eslint-plugin-sbnc-rules/docs/rules/space-in-parens.md

 * `never` (default) requires `()`
 * `always` excepting `empty` requires `()`
 * `never` excepting `empty` requires `( )` (empty parens without a space is here forbidden)

+### Bracket Lines and Bracket Sides Exceptions

+These exceptions deal with parts of the code where a chunk of code only contains brackets.
+* `bracket lines` defines an exception to any lines that only contain brackets
+* `bracket sides` defines an exception to the opening or closing parentheses if they only contain brackets within the same line of code.

 ### Examples